Divorcing a spouse serving abroad

 In fact, in all but the most desperate of situations, our advice is usually to hang fire; to see how things pan out when something more akin to most people’s idea of normality resumes.
 Divorce is such a monumental step to take that it really does call for a clear, calm head and a good understanding and acceptance of what the process would mean for everyone involved.

 But if there is one piece of advice that we would urge you to take on board now, it’s to seek out a lawyer who specialises in family law and has experience with military cases.
 In these circumstances, not just any family lawyer will do.
 Military families are not the same as civilian families.
-And while, on the surface, a military divorce may well look like any other divorce, the intricacies of achieving legal separation and the proper division of assets, are for lawyers who deal with the rules and the procedures day in, day out.
+And while, on the surface, a military divorce may well look like any other divorce, the intricacies of achieving legal separation and the proper division of assets, are for lawyers who deal with the rules and the procedures day in, and day out.

 Return to News